 It is a personal interview conducted with only one person at a time.
 This is conducted purely in a conversational way and to get details from the respondent.

 This is a great chance for you to gather a huge amount of data.
 You should focus on the thinking of people and what their motivations are.

 These interviews can be conducted on the phone or face to face.
 The duration of such interviews is half an hour to one hour or even more.

-The purpose of this method is to look for answers to the research questions of what, why and how.
+This method aims to look for answers to the research questions of what, why, and how.
 In this method, there is no need to interact with the respondents in person.

 It is the most in-depth research method that observes the behavior of people in their natural environment.
 It requires the researcher to adapt to the environment of their target audience.